 The Standard VSRP requires 3 years (156 weeks) of full-time training devoted to matters directly concerned with the SVSRP.
-The 156 weeks of training is a mandatory requirement prior to the submission of Credentials and must be completed before July 31{st} for submission of Credentials to take the certifying examination the following year.
+The 156 weeks of training is a mandatory requirement prior to the submission of Credentials and must be completed before July 31st for submission of Credentials to take the certifying examination the following year.

-During the 156 weeks of training holidays of adequate duration and at least 6 weeks off clinic time per year in training must be provided.
-Out rotations and external rotations are counted towards the 156 weeks.
-Holidays do not count towards these six weeks.
+During the 156 weeks of training, holidays of adequate duration and at least 6 weeks off-clinics time per year in training must be provided.
+Off clinic time and external rotations are counted towards the 156 weeks.
+Holidays do not count towards the 6 weeks of off-clinics time.
 It is recommended that the blocks of off-clinics time are taken in periods of at least one-week duration.
 The total time allowed for training will not exceed 6 years.
 Only in case of maternity (leave), illness or under exceptional circumstances, to be approved by the Credential Committee, an extension of this training period is possible.
 The duration of the extension should in all cases be agreed with the Credentials Committee in writing.